Parade Logo

 In her service as President, Sister Maureen is committed to the mission and vision of Aquinas College and seeks to serve the Aquinas College Community as it forms servant leaders for our society.

-Spirit of Ireland
+Maiden of Ireland

 Photo Gallery